21 Green Flowers You Can Plant in Your Garden or Around Your Home

 The iconic calla lily is best known to grow elegant, white flowers.
-However, in many cases, they can also come in green.
+They can come in red, or in rare cases, even black.
+Along the lines of rare colors, the Calla Lily can also come in green.
 Calla lilies are actually not true lilies and are more related to jack-in-the-pulpits.
 They grow directly from rhizomes and are, interestingly, technically stemless!
 These flowers are incredibly popular cut and are a favorite for wedding bouquets.

 The bloom time for calla lilies is June through July.
 They do best in moist soil and will love the full sun.
 However, they also tolerate partial shade very well.
 It’s a good idea to leave them in partial shade if your summers are very warm.
 You can also choose to plant calla lilies in up to 12 inches of water, using mud.
 They’re popular for water gardens, so this may be something to keep in mind if you keep one!